WESTERN POLITICAL SCIENCE ASSOCIATION

 gcaballero@stonehill.edu

-The Interpretation and Methods Section engages the methodological grounding for interpretive empirical research, as well as the implications for research methods.
-Those methods are informed, explicitly or implicitly, by presuppositions deriving from phenomenology and hermeneutics, plus parts of critical theory, feminist theory, critical race theory, critical legal studies, pragmatism, symbolic interaction theories, and ethnomethodology.
-What all of these share is a concern with meaning-making at the center of their understanding and explanation of political phenomena.
-Although diverse in their modes of generating and analyzing data, research processes in the interpretive tradition are united by an empirical and normative prioritizing of the lived experience of people in research settings.
+The paradigm of interpretivism derives from phenomenology and hermeneutics as well as critical theory, feminism theory, critical race theory, critical legal studies, pragmatism, symbolic interaction theories, and ethnomethodology.
+Although diverse in their modes of generating and analyzing data, research processes in the interpretive tradition are united by an empirical and normative prioritizing of the lived experience of people in the research settings.
+The Interpretive paradigm has informed various subfields like public policy, IR, comparative politics, and American politics.

 Section Chair: